Expensify/App/contributingGuides/TESTING_APPLE_GOOGLE_SIGNIN.md

 #### Visual differences

 Google's web button has a visible rectangular iframe around it when the app is running at `localhost`.
 When the app is hosted at an HTTPS address, this iframe is not shown.

+### Desktop

+#### Set Environment to something other than "Development"

+The DeepLinkWrapper component will not handle deep links in the development environment.
+To be able to test deep linking, you must set the environment to something other than "Development".